rolfbjarne/xamarin-macios/docs/website/mmp-errors.md

 This usually indicates a bug in Xamarin.Mac, because runtime functions should not be linked away if they're needed.
 Please [submit an issue](https://github.com/xamarin/xamarin-macios/wiki/Submitting-Bugs-&-Suggestions).

+### <a name="MT8029"/>MT8029: The runtime function {function} wasn't found or loaded correctly.

+This indicates a bug in Xamarin.Mac.
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).